Photos Of The Real Holden Ford That Every 'Mindhunter' Fan Needs To See

 It's also worth noting that Douglas has already served as a model for fictional characters in the past — which isn't entirely surprising, given that he's one of the FBI's most memorable figures, and had a profoundly influential stake in shaping modern investigative efforts.

-Over the course of his 25-year career, he interviewed some of the country's most notorious serial killers — Ted Bundy, John Wayne Gacy, Charles Mason — gleaning crucial insight into how they think and helping authorities to predict how violent criminals behave.
+Over the course of his 25 year career, he interviewed some of the country's most notorious serial killers — Ted Bundy, John Wayne Gacy, and Charles Mason — gleaning crucial insight into how they think and helping authorities to predict how violent criminals behave.

 Still, Mindhunter may be the first to craft a show around Douglas' life story, but it's far from the only place you can find his influence on-screen.

 According to The New Yorker, Douglas served as the inspiration for Agent Jack Crawford in Thomas Harris' 1981 horror novel, Red Dragon, and its 1988 sequel, The Silence of the Lambs (and, by relation, the books' film adaptations).
 He also appeared in some of the bonus featurettes for the movies.